lookingforcharlie/dalle-icon-generator/NOTES.md

 ## prisma folder: this is where we define our schema

+1. NextAuth takes care of model

+## Next.JS App folder directories

+- pages -> api: next.js treats them like api endpoints.

+1. Request from frond end actually call pages/api/trpc/
+1. You can create traditonal Restful API inside the folder.
+1. We put stripe.ts endpoint here.
+1. trpc and auth are provided by T3 stack out of box.

+## /server: tRPC server directory

+1. From trpc.ts, trpc provides 'publicProcedure' for all the users and 'privateProcedure' for only login users
+2. From root.ts, this is where we create routers, like express routers with all kinds of functions

+## /utils/api.ts: boilerplate code to set up the connection from front end and back end from trpc

 ## npx prisma studio: load up a tool connected to the local Sqlite database

 ## Create tRPC router for generating icons: